 Sled-dogging through Alaska’s great frontier and some of the most beautiful and most unforgiving places on earth, the Iditarod is a test of personal will, experience and dog handling ability.
 Dubbed “the last great race” the tempatures have been known to hit negative 100 farenheit with wind chill during the competition.

-Officially the most intense adventure race on the planet, this ever moving event pits man against the elements and his opponents.
-Taking place over multiple days, trekking, mountain biking, kayaking, white water swimming and navigation are only some of the skills athletes need to rely on the finish this grueling test of endurance.
+Officially the most intense adventure race on the planet, this ever-moving event pits man against the elements and his opponents.
+Taking It multiple days, trekking, mountain biking, kayaking, white water swimming

 The US based race has used the most treacherous and breathtaking parts of Montana, the San Juan Islands off of Washington State and Utah as sites for the race.

-Open to both amateurs and professionals, it is the hardest and most intense driving event in the world.
-This race was actually cancelled in 2008 due to terrorist threats.
+Open to both amateurs and professionals, it is the hardest It intense driving event in the world.
+This race was actually canceled in2008 due to terrorist threats.
 Still, even without suicide bombers, this rally car event proves time and time again to be one of the toughest endurance tests in the world.
 Taking contestants through rugged sand dunes, mud holes, and rocks the race itself is often considered a success if one finishes.

-With a number of different classes to compete in the event sees anything from trucks to motorbikes making the trek.
-No stranger to criticism, the event has seen a fair number of people killed in crashes, including a 10 year old girl who was killed by one of the racer’s cars as he was crossing the finish line.
+With a number of different classes to compete in the event Badwater ultramarathon from trucks to motorbikes making the trek.
+No stranger to criticism, the event has seen a fair It of people killed in crashes, including a 10year old girl who was killed by one of the racer’s cars as he was crossing the finish line.

 Not very well known but growing in its popularity, the Crocodile Trophy is what the Tour de France can only claim to be, the hardest cycling event on the planet.